Cirac–Zoller controlled-NOT gate: Procedure

 In total, the three pulses realize the following transformation on the two-qubit subspace in the motional ground state:

 that is, the state ee acquires a phase $-1$ the other three states are unaffected.
-This transformation is called a controlled-phase gate ($U_{CZ}$), since the first qubit controls whether a phase flip (which corresponds to applying the Pauli $\sigma_z$ matrix) is applied to the second qubit.
+This transformation is called a controlled-phase or controlled-Z gate ($U_{CZ}$), since the first qubit controls whether a phase flip (which corresponds to applying the Pauli $\sigma_z$ matrix) is applied to the second qubit.
 It can be turned into the CNOT gate by applying a single-qubit gate, the Hadamard gate to the ion B before and after the application of $U_{CZ}$:

 The central theoretical realization, on which the above steps and much of the subsequent theoretical progress in trapped-ion quantum computation is based, is that the ion chain driven by red sideband pulses realizes the Jaynes–Cummings model for the two-level system formed by g and e and one of the normal modes of the chain.
 To achieve this, it is necessary that the light interacting with the ions can change their motional state.
-This requires Raman transitions.
 To suppress transitions in which more than one quantum of motion is transferred, one has to work in the Lamb Dicke regime where the wavelength of the light used is large compared to the size of the wave packet of the trapped ion.
 In this regime, the coupling strength is reduced and leads to a relatively slow gate.